Who may be right for ORGOVYX?

-In the HERO clinical trial, ORGOVYX was studied in a wide range of patients with advanced prostate cancer, each with their own clinical presentation, lifestyle, and history.1 These are examples of fictional patients that are representative of patients enrolled in the HERO study.
+In the HERO clinical trial, ORGOVYX was studied in a range of patients with advanced prostate cancer, each with their own clinical disease presentation, lifestyle, and history.1 These four hypothetical examples are representative of patients enrolled in the HERO study.
 Please see study design for more information.

-James is a 64-year-old man who was diagnosed with localized prostate cancer 14 months ago.
+Fred is a 68-year-old man who was diagnosed with locally advanced prostate cancer 14 months ago and has recently become biochemically recurrent.

 Initial Clinical Evaluation (14 Months Ago)